Dmars98/MovieSearchingApp/README.md

 # Movie Search App
 This is a Movie Search web application build with React and Bootstrapp and the OMDB api.
-Time spent: 42 hours in total

 ## This App enable user to:
 - [x] User can use can register for their first visit on the App for login